Norgate-AV/NAVFoundation.Amx/Cryptography/NAVFoundation.Cryptography.Md5.md

 - `NAVFoundation.BinaryUtils.axi` - For bit manipulation operations

+## See Also

+This module uses and can be used with:

+- [NAVFoundation.BinaryUtils.axi](../Utils/NAVFoundation.BinaryUtils.md) - Required for bit manipulation operations
+- [NAVFoundation.FileUtils.axi](../FileUtils/NAVFoundation.FileUtils.md) - For file operations when doing checksum validation
+- [NAVFoundation.Encoding.axi](../Encoding/NAVFoundation.Encoding.md) - For additional encoding functions

 ## License

 This module is part of the NAVFoundation library and is licensed under the MIT License.